Johns Island neighborhood clashing with Homeowners Association

 JOHNS ISLAND, S.C.
-(WCBD)- Members of a Johns Island community say they’re frustrated that they’re losing their privacy because of the actions of a Homeowners Assocation.
+(WCBD)- Members of a Johns Island community say they’re frustrated that they’re losing their privacy because of the actions of a Homeowners Association.

 Waterloo Estates is a small neighborhood that doubles as a nature oasis.